Mustafiz82/BikroyElectronics/README.md

 1. **Admin Dashboard:** View site statistics, including sales data and user activity.
 2. **Category Management:** View and create new product categories.
 3. **Coupon Management:** View and create discount coupons.
-4. **Product Management:** View all products, identify bestsellers, and edit product details.
+4. **Product Management:** View all products, identify bestselliings Products, and edit product details.
 5. **Flash Sale Management:** Create flash sales with specific discounts for a limited time.
 6. **User Management:** View the list of users and customers, and assign admin roles.